Aridity index: United Nations Environment Programme

 In the preparations leading to the 1977 UN Conference on Desertification (UNCOD), the United Nations Environment Programme (UNEP) issued a dryness map based on a different aridity index, proposed originally by Mikhail Ivanovich Budyko (1958) and defined as follows:

 where $R$ is the mean annual net radiation (also known as the net radiation balance), $P$ is the mean annual precipitation, and $L$ is the latent heat of vaporization for water.
 Note that this index is dimensionless and that the variables $R$, $L$ and $P$ can be expressed in any system of units that is self-consistent.

 More recently in 1992, the UNEP has adopted yet another index of aridity, defined as:

 where $PET$ is the potential evapotranspiration and $P$ is the average annual precipitation (UNEP, 1992).
 Here also, $PET$ and $P$ must be expressed in the same units, e.g., in millimetres.
 In this latter case, the boundaries that define various degrees of aridity and the approximate areas involved are as follows:

+As this index increases with wetter conditions, some hydrologists refer to this as a humidity index.